abhiSyncd/Java-8-Features-Step-By-Step/src/b_Map/d_sort | SortMaps.md

 #

 	Steps
-	> Convert a Map into a Stream
+	> Iterate Map using Streams
 	> Sort it
 	> Collect and return a new LinkedHashMap (keep the order)